Judge rules federal agents can't arrest or use pepper spray on peaceful protesters in Minneapolis

 "There is little discussion in the caselaw about situations like the ones playing out all over the Twin Cities, in which small groups of protesters are mobile and gather wherever immigration officers are attempting to make arrests or otherwise enforce immigration law," Menendez wrote.

-Menendez' order will remain in effect until the recent mass surge of federal law enforcement to Minneapolis concludes.
-CBS News has reached out to the Department of Homeland Security for comment.
+Menendez's order will remain in effect until the recent mass surge of federal law enforcement to Minneapolis concludes.

+Assistant Secretary of Homeland Security Tricia McLaughlin said in a statement responding to the ruling that the agency "is taking appropriate and constitutional measures to uphold the rule of law and protect our officers and the public from dangerous rioters."
+She said agents have faced assaults, vandalism and other threats, but have "followed their training and used the minimum amount of force necessary."

+"We remind the public that rioting is dangerous—obstructing law enforcement is a federal crime and assaulting law enforcement is a felony," McLaughlin said.

 The ruling follows a weekslong uptick in immigration enforcement operations in Minneapolis.
 Thousands of federal agents have been deployed to the area to seek out those suspected of being in the U.S. illegally and to investigate allegations of fraud in Minnesota.